Official Fellow in Psychology; Executive Graduate Tutor; Director of Studies (PBS)

 - Animals models of psychiatric disorders

 Dr Cahill took her BA in Natural Sciences specialising in Neuroscience at Trinity College Dublin, then an MSc and PhD at in the mechanism of cocaine addiction at University Pierre and Marie Curie, Paris VI.
-She joined the University of Cambridge as a Research Associate in 2014 in the Department of Psychology, where she now works of the mechanisms underlying learning and memory in rodent models.
+She joined the University of Cambridge as a Research Associate in 2014 in the Dept. of Psychology, and in 2018 took a position as an Unestablished Lecturer in the Dept. of Physiology, Development and Neuroscience where she now works of the mechanisms underlying learning and memory in rodent models.

-She joined Murray Edwards as a Bye Fellow in 2016, and contributes to Tripos teaching covering topics from Neurobiology and Experimental Psychology.
+She joined Murray Edwards as a Bye Fellow in 2016, and contributes to Tripos teaching covering topics from Neurobiology, Neurophysiology and Experimental Psychology.